ComputerElite/BM/README.md

 # BM
-The Utility to Install Songs, Install Mods, Install/Update BMBF, Install HitSounds, download automatically made Playlists, get better support and switch between the modded and unmodded Version of Beat Saber
+The Utility to Install Songs, Install Mods, Install/Update BMBF, Install HitSounds, download automatically made Playlists, get better support, switch between the modded and unmodded Version of Beat Saber, do full Backups and way more
 # How-to
 ## **Go to releases (Right Side) and download the zip file first.
 Then right click the downloaded zip and click extract.**
 ## **Before you do anything you should enable developer mode if you didn't**